kurono73/Analysis_Toolkit/README.md

     - **Sun Object:** A pointer to select the `Sun` light in your scene.
     - **Basis Sensor:**The sensor to use as a reference for adjusting the sun's strength.
     - **Target Lux:** The desired illuminance value you want to achieve.
-    - **Adjust Sun Strength:** Automatically adjusts the selected `Sun` light's strength so that the **currently elected sensor** receives the specified `Target Lux`.The Sun light will be adjusted to the target illuminance, taking into account all other valid lighting, including the World light.
+    - **Adjust Sun Strength:** Automatically adjusts the selected `Sun` light's strength so that the **currently elected sensor** receives the specified `Target Lux`.
+The Sun light will be adjusted to the target illuminance, taking into account all other valid lighting, including the World light.

 ### Workflow

 - **Illuminance measurement:**
 1. Click **Add Sensor** and place the new sensor empties at the points of interest in your scene.
 Orient the arrows to point towards the direction you want to measure from (the arrow points away from the measurement surface).
 2. Click **Measure All Sensors**.
-The addon will process each sensor and display the results.
+Will process each sensor and display the results.
 3. Measurement results can be saved in CSV format if necessary.
 - **Sun Correction**
 1. To match a real-world lighting condition, select a specific sensor, select your `Sun` light, enter a `Target Lux`, and click **Adjust Sun Strength**.
 2. Click **Measure All Sensors** again to check if the target illuminance is achieved.

+>💡**Note:**
->💡When correcting a clipped HDRI, measure the actual illuminance on-site and use the known **inverse EV correction** value of the created HDRI.
+> When correcting a clipped HDRI, measure the actual illuminance on-site and use the known **inverse EV correction** value of the created HDRI.
+>The accuracy of the Sun correction may be affected if the Sun light’s Color intensity or Exposure values have been modified, as these parameters alter the physical light output.
 >Sun correction results and dark scenes will have some errors in the results due to sampling accuracy issues.

 ---